 Rua Primeiro de Março, 66 – Centro.
 Open Wedneday to Monday from 9am to 9pm.
 Tel: 3808-2020.

 As is fitting for a cultural centre that is supported by a bank, the CCBB’s permanent museum concerns itself with money and finance in all its forms.
-The museum is just a small part of the activities of Rio’s most important cultural centre, which has a full calendar of temporary exhibitions, most of which are of a notably high international standard.
+The museum is just a small part of the activities of Rio’s most important and popular cultural centre, which has a full calendar of temporary exhibitions, most of which are of a notably high international standard.